threatworx/github_app/README.rst

 ThreatWorx GitHub App
 =====================

-GitHub App from ThreatWorx which supports updating Pull Requests with information about vulnerabilities introduced in the Pull Request.
+GitHub App from ThreatWorx which supports automatic discovery and refresh of your GitHub repositories as assets in ThreatWorx.
+This provides complete view of vulnerabilities in these repositories.
+Also, there is support for Pull Request workflow which automatically updates Pull Requests with information about vulnerabilities introduced in the Pull Request.
+This provides engineering teams with information about new vulnerability creep.

 Steps to run the GitHub App
 ===========================